WombatFromHell/OriginSteamOverlayLauncher/README.md

 How To Compile
 ==============
-If you wish to compile this project from github source, you'll need Visual Studio v14+ or Visual Studio Express and target the .NET Framework v4.5 for C#.
+If you wish to compile this project from github source, you'll need Visual Studio v14+ or Visual Studio Community and target the .NET Framework v4.7.1 for C#.
 There are no external libraries required.
 The source code can be modified freely under the MIT license as long as the contributers and creator are given credit.

 Credits